MelonKony/millmint/content/factbook/society/state/government/ministries/industry/bureau-of-hydrocarbons.md

 ---
-title: Bureau of Industry
+title: Bureau of Hydrocarbons
-fulltitle: Bureau of Industry
+fulltitle: Bureau of Hydrocarbons
 icon: 🏛️
 logo: /svg/crests/ministry-of-industry.svg
 color: industry

 aliases:
-- /bureau-of-industry/
+- /bureau-of-hydrocarbons/
 ---
 {{<note>}}
 ߷ This bureau is part of the {{<link/ministry-of-industry>}}